ErcanErkalkan/wildfire_fusion_project/README.md

 If you use this software or method, please cite the following (also see `CITATION.cff`):

-> Erkalkan, E., Topuz, V., & Ak, A. (2025). *Thermal–RGB Fusion for Micro‑UAV Wildfire Perimeter Tracking with Minimal Communications*.
-In **Proceedings of the 17th International Scientific Studies Congress**.
+> E. Erkalkan, V. Topuz, and A. Ak, “Thermal–RGB Fusion for Micro-UAV Wildfire Perimeter Tracking with Minimal Communications,” in Proc.
+17th Int.
+Scientific Studies Congress (UBCAK 2025)—Full Text Book, H. Göker, Ed.
+Elazığ, Türkiye: Asos Yayınevi, 2025, pp. 278–285.
+ISBN 978-625-5909-68-8.

 ---